 Katya Faris, M.A.
-Ethnomusicology, *Best of 2014* *Best of 2013*, is a World Class bellydancer, instructor, choreographer and director that has been dancing in the traditions of the Middle East since she was a young girl of 11, and danced with her Persian family in-laws and friends in Los Angeles, California.
-She now lives in Bloomington, Indiana, but works out of Indianapolis, and travels regularly for her performances.
-She is the preferred dancer among Middle Eastern venues, musicians, and families, and has danced in Chicago, Detroit, NYC, LA, Miami, London, Sweden, South Korea, as well as upcoming shows in Canada, Europe and the Middle East.
+Ethnomusicology, *Best of 2016*, *Best of 2015* *Best of 2014* *Best of 2013*, is a World Class bellydancer, instructor, choreographer and director that has been dancing in the traditions of the Middle East since she was a young girl of 11, and danced with her Persian family in-laws and friends in Los Angeles, California.
+Katya is co-producing an Arab music CD for bellydance in Detroit with music producer Nader Harb, "Raqsat Katya", which she and her music got featured in Patty Greer's new film, "The Women of Today".
+Katya works closely with her Egyptian mentor, Ehab Gadalla, and several Arab American institutions for her educational programs.
+She is the preferred dancer amongst Middle Eastern venues, musicians, and families, and has danced in Chicago, Detroit, NYC, LA, Miami, London, Sweden, South Korea, as well as upcoming shows in Canada, Europe and the Middle East.
 She is also a favorite model of Shahraman Palace, a bellydance costume designer in Beirut, Lebanon, and exclusively wears couture costumes made for her by Shahraman.
 Katya has appeared in TV commercials in the US and the UK for clients such as CBS and the BBC.

 She received a "Best of 2013 Award" based on her clients' reviews on GigMasters!
 On January 14, 2013 she was the featured performer in the GigMasters blog, "The Life of the Party", in their Real Event Spotlight, "A 60th Birthday Roast"!
 She was the principle dancer for Salaam Middle Eastern Music and Dance Ensemble, and has worked with other musicians such as Latif Bolat, Amir El Saffar, and Francis Batayeh.
 She is known for her graciousness and musicality, and has brought people to tears with her emotive interpretation of the music.
-Come see Katya for "Arabian Nights" with Salaam once a month at Lava Hookah Lounge in Indianapolis; the second Thursday night of every month.
+Come see Katya at Prestige Family Club in Detroit, Michigan once a month with an Arabic live band!

 Katya has complete command of the event when she dances, and nothing makes her happier than bringing a smile to people's faces, and joy to their hearts!
 She has been blessed with performing for literally hundreds of gigs in her performance lifetime, and has consistently been Indy's favorite bellydancer for restaurants, hookah cafes, and special events.
 She has had the honor of dancing for political dignitaries, royalty, and Hollywood actors at exclusive private functions such as the NFL Superbowl XLVI ESPN private party in Indy, Verizon Wireless Music Center Casbah Tent, Chicago River East Art Center K.I.S.S. corporate fundraiser, and the Indianapolis Museum of Art exhibits.
 From Beverly Hills mansions to Iowa campgrounds, Katya's passion for the dance extends to all people, and she takes her job to the highest level by caring for your event with the utmost respect and attention to detail.
 You can trust her with entertaining you for the special occasions of your life, such as weddings, bridal showers and birthday parties.
 In this age of "Instant Bellydancer Just Add Water", Katya's artistic integrity is a refreshing reminder that it takes years of practice to hone the skills necessary to be called "the real thing" by her Middle Eastern clients, and is the highest and most humbling honor she has received in her reviews.
 Hiring Katya means you've got a real pro!